-Several gunned down at Cincinnati bank, suspect shot by police
+Gunman wounds several at Cincinnati bank; suspect shot by police

 The Enquirer said some customers were hiding inside a bathroom at the bank, and that one gunshot victim was found inside a nearby ice cream shop.
 Citing radio traffic, the newspaper said no officers were hurt.

+Another witness, Michael Richardson, who works in the Fifth Third Bank building, told the newspaper he was outside smoking a cigarette when he heard gunshots.

+“I looked behind me and saw the guy – he shot and then he shot again.
+After that I started running,” he told the Enquirer.

-Four victims were transported to the University of Cincinnati Medical Center, the Enquirer said.
+Four shooting victims were taken to the trauma center at University of Cincinnati Medical Center, a police spokeswoman said.
+She said she did not know their condition.

-The area around the bank was closed to pedestrians after the shooting, police said on Twitter.
+The area around the bank was closed to pedestrians after the shooting, police said.

+U.S. Senator Rob Portman said he and his staff were following the situation closely.
+“If you’re downtown, please follow first responder instructions for the safety of everyone involved,” Portman said in a statement.

-Reporting by Daniel Wallis; Editing by David Gregorio
+Reporting by Daniel Wallis and Peter Szekely; Editing by David Gregorio